 Perhaps nothing is more unthinkable today, yet nothing could be more joyfully fulfilling in these times.
 For only thus would we grow dearer each to the other, until in the hearts of men with a ceaseless pulsation of love shall come a realignment of humanity.
 Only thus shall we realize the ultimate challenge of humanism with all of its responsibilities.
 For truly as members with natural affinity, of the Family of Man, our eternal challenge is mankind.

-(Permission to reproduce the above was granted by George M. Duff, Jr., President of the Council of Churches of New York; reprinted in Sunrise magazine, March 1975)
+(From Sunrise magazine, March 1975.
+Permission to reproduce the above was granted by George M. Duff, Jr., President of the Council of Churches of New York)